Information for Universities

 Christ’s Hospital is a unique boarding school in that it educates a significant proportion of its students for free.
 School fees are paid on a means assessed basis so that students from any background are able to access a high-quality independent school education that would otherwise be beyond the means of their parents/carers.

 Christ’s Hospital was formed in 1552 as a charitable school to give students from all backgrounds the access to a life-changing education and this mission is still achieved today.
-Due to our charitable goals, the school was a finalist in the 2021 Social Mobility Awards for school of the year.
-It is an independent boarding school of approximately 900 students where our 16-19 year olds are invited to study either A Level and Pre-U courses or the IB Diploma programme.
+Due to our charitable goals, the school is a finalist in the 2022 Social Mobility Awards for school of the year.
+It is an independent boarding school of approximately 900 students where our 16-19 year olds are invited to study A Level and Pre-U courses and an optional EPQ.

 - Almost 90% of our UK students are from state primary schools